Nanophotonics for pair production: Pair production by -ray interaction with a surface polariton

-We remark that polaritonic modes can be strongly populated by irradiation with ultrafast laser pulses at fluences creating a surface polariton density as high as $\rho_p\sim1/$nm$^2$ without causing material damage, such that the scattering of 1~GeV photons [$\sigma^{\rm pol}\sim10^{-16}$~nm$^2$, see Fig.~\ref{Fig2}(b) in the main text] at a currently attainable illumination rate $r_\gamma\sim10^6$/s \cite{MYY22} would lead to a pair-production rate $\rho_pr_\gamma\sigma^{\rm pol}\sim10^{-10}$/s, while higher rates could potentially be achieved with alternative designs for efficient GeV photon sources \cite{GBB17,ZCW20}.
+We remark that polaritonic modes can be strongly populated by irradiation with ultrafast laser pulses at fluences creating a surface polariton density as high as $\rho_p\sim1/$nm$^2$ without causing material damage, such that the scattering of 1~GeV photons ($\sigma^{\rm pol}\sim10^{-6}$~barn; see Fig.~\ref{Fig2}c in the main text) at a currently attainable rate $r_\gamma\sim10^6$/s \cite{MYY22} would lead to a pair-production rate $\rho_pr_\gamma\sigma^{\rm pol}\sim10^{-10}$/s, while higher rates could potentially be achieved with alternative designs for efficient GeV photon sources \cite{GBB17,ZCW20}.

 \end{widetext}